jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-08-html-has-come-a-long-way-since-1997.md

 The web has democratized publishing, enabled global communication, and created opportunities that didn't exist before.
 As I look at the evolution from HTML 3.2 to HTML5, from inline styles to CSS Grid, from static pages to Progressive Web Apps, I'm filled with excitement for what comes next.

-The journey that started under a pineapple field continues, and I can’t wait to see where it leads.
+The journey that started under a pineapple field continues, and I can’t wait to see where it leads next.

 ---